ajmalbabu/unicorn-master/README.md

 ```
 http://127.0.0.1:8082/unicorn-api/v1/bankAccount?bankAccountName=Jon
 ```
-4. Persistence actors are using LevelDB as persistent storage, it can be changed by switching maven dependency to point to Cassandra storage and update AKKA configuration for better resiliency.
+4. Persistence actors are using LevelDB as persistent storage, it can be changed by running a local Cassandra and update/uncomment unicorn-akka.conf file to point to cassandra.
 5. Persistence actors has a bunch of unit-test cases and those one uses in memory persistence storage.
 Checkout the test cases.
+6. Refer to AKKA cluster shard later.

 ### isolate profile explained.

-1. System in production can use REDIS (for cache) and Cassandra (as database, coming more on this later).
-But it can work without having both of these instance available and it will use in-memory cache and none of the cassandra database access code will not work but application will come up and all other parts are available for access.
+1. System can use REDIS (for cache) and Cassandra (as database, coming more on this later).
+But it can work without having both of these instance available and it will use an in-memory cache and none of the cassandra database access code will not work but application will come up and all other parts are available for access.
 Its possible because system is configured by default to run with **isolate** profile in local laptop and this is set during system startup look at start up parameters.
 This mode can be removed by taking out **isolate** profile during startup once REDIS and Cassandra are installed.
 See the steps later.

+### REDIS installation

-2. REDIS for microsoft windows - download and install MSI  https://github.com/MSOpenTech/redis/releases this would automatically start REDIS as a windows service at localhost:6379.
+1. REDIS for microsoft windows - download and install MSI  https://github.com/MSOpenTech/redis/releases this would automatically start REDIS as a windows service at localhost:6379.
 To change any of the default configuration read the documentation that comes with installation "Windows Service Documentation.docx"
-3. REDIS can be accessed using Jedis/lettuce API Jedis jar is packaged along with the application and a redisTemplate with name 'primaryRedisTemplate' is configured and ready to use.
+2. REDIS can be accessed using Jedis/lettuce API Jedis jar is packaged along with the application and a redisTemplate with name 'primaryRedisTemplate' is configured and ready to use.

 ### Cassandra example usage.

 1. This scenario showcase how to access data from real Cassandra.
-2. Data is stored in cassandra to do that, Install cassandra 2.2.7 from http://www.planetcassandra.org/archived-versions-of-datastaxs-distribution-of-apache-cassandra/- start cassandra as windows service.
+2. Data is stored in cassandra to do that, Install cassandra 3.0.8 from http://www.planetcassandra.org/archived-versions-of-datastaxs-distribution-of-apache-cassandra/ start cassandra as windows service.
 3. Open Cassandra CQL shell create a keyspace and table and insert data as below
 ```
     CREATE KEYSPACE cep  WITH REPLICATION = { 'class' : 'SimpleStrategy', 'replication_factor' : 1 };